multinettt/ARC9_BOCW/README.md

 ## Personalization:

-Personalization by means of camo is currently available on the DMR14.
-You can grab some cold war camos from these two workshop links below if you'd like.
+Personalization by means of stickers are available for weapons starting from Shotguns(the rest will be added later).
+Camo support is universal and you can grab some cold war camos from these two workshop links below if you'd like.

 [Multiplayer Camo Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=2989163938)